-Should you go stay in Thailand or the Philippines?
-I’ll compare the two country about love, language, culture, beaches/islands, food, accommodation, healthcare, infrastructure, internet connection, TV, crime & safety and visa.
+Should you go to stay in Thailand or the Philippines?
+I’ll compare the two countries in terms of love, language, culture, beaches/islands, food, accommodation, healthcare, infrastructure, internet connection, TV, crime & safety, and visas.
 When you finish reading, you will have a better understanding of both countries and what you can expect once you’re here.

-I already made a separate article about Thailand or The Philippines a while back.
-That article was based on my personal opinion, experiences, and my subjective point of view.
-Everyone’s of course, background, point of view and opinion will be different.
+A while back, I already did a separate article about Thailand vs the Philippines.
+That article was based on my personal opinion, experiences, and subjective point of view.
+Everyone’s background, point of view and opinion will be different, of course.

-If you’re interested in my first article on Thailand or The Philippines, you can check that out by clicking here.
+If you’re interested in my first article on Thailand or the Philippines, you can check it out by clicking here.
 I’ll be talking about that first article, so I’ll be referring to that first article a few times throughout this article.

-In this article, I’m going to use data and information from different institutions so this article is not based on my opinion.
-It is going to be completely based on other institutions across the world that I have no inference in and I’m going to prove to you that this is not biased.
+In this article, I’m going to use data and information from different institutions, so this article is not based on my opinion.
+It is going to be completely based on other institutions across the world with which I have no affiliation, and I’m going to prove to you that this is not biased.

-I’m not here to persuade anyone, I’m not here to change your mind.
+I’m not here to persuade anyone.
+I’m not here to change your mind.
 If you like the Philippines, you like Vietnam, you like whatever, China, you like going to Syria, Afghanistan.
-That’s none of my business, I haven’t come out and say come to Thailand, that’s up to you to decide.
+That’s none of my business, and I haven’t come out and said come to Thailand.
+That’s up to you to decide.

 Who should NOT read this article

-Let’s talk about who this article is NOT.
+Let’s talk about who this article is NOT FOR:

-3. People with no fixed budget – The third type of people this article does not applied is people who are not in a budget.
-If you have a budget over over $2,000 USD per month for a single person.
-This article will probably not apply to you because you can spend $1,000 a month on your accommodation inside a city, inside a nice area close to a private hospital, or other amenities.
-Therefore, this article does not apply to people with high budget.
+3. People with no fixed budget : The third type of person this article does not apply to is those not on a fixed budget.
+If you have a budget of over $2,000 USD per month for a single person.
+This article will probably not apply to you because you can spend $1,000 a month on your accommodation inside the city, in a nice area close to a private hospital, or other amenities.
+Therefore, this article does not apply to people with a high budget.

-3. Travelers, expats, retiree – This article is for you are planning to live or retire in Thailand or the Philippines long-term or someone who is looking for a companionship, girlfriend, wife….
+3. Travelers, expats, retiree – This article is for you if you’re planning to live or retire in Thailand or the Philippines long-term or someone who is looking for a companion, girlfriend, wife, etc.

 If you’re a Filipino, please stop reading now.

-Let’s start, the first one on my list is the language.
-I don’t have to show you any proof in this as it is common knowledge by now.
-I give this to the Philippines because English is a national language in the Philippines unlike Thailand.
+Let’s start.
+The first thing on my list is the language.
+I don’t have to show you any proof of this, as it is common knowledge by now.
+I give this to the Philippines because English is a national language in the Philippines, unlike Thailand.

 Beaches and Islands

-The next category is the beaches and Islands.
-Again, this should be common knowledge, I’m not going to show you any information about this.
+The next category is beaches and islands.
+Again, this should be common knowledge, and I’m not going to show you any information about this.

-Obviously, there are going to be a lot more islands and beaches in the Philippines than Thailand.
-The issue with this is, how many of those islands in the Philippines you can go and live or stay overnight?
-Majority of those islands are hard to access, most have no hospital or hotels, no electricity, no running water.
-I’m sure not 100% or 80% of the islands inside the Philippines have those type of structures in place now.
-But in terms of the number of the beaches and the islands, the Philippines win, but living there or staying there overnight in a nice hotel, that’s a different story.
+Obviously, there are going to be a lot more islands and beaches in the Philippines than in Thailand.
+The issue with this is, how many of those islands in the Philippines can you go and live or stay overnight?
+The majority of those islands are hard to access, most have no hospital or hotel, no electricity, and no running water.
+I’m sure not 100% or 80% of the islands inside the Philippines have that type of infrastructure in place now.
+But in terms of the number of beaches and islands, the Philippines wins, but living there or staying there overnight in a nice hotel, that’s a different story.

-For food, this is a little bit hard to do to prove because a lot of it is subjective.
-But what if I go out and find a bunch of expert or chefs or people that work in the food industry or in the restaurant industry.
+For food, this is a little bit hard to prove because a lot of it is subjective.
+But what if I go out and find a bunch of experts or chefs or people that work in the food industry or the restaurant industry?
 Asking them which cuisine they prefer more than the other.

 Asia’s 50 Best Restaurants

-There is an organization called Asia’s 50 Best Restaurants and this is an organization operated by a media company in the UK, US, France and Singapore.
-They have a list of the Asia’s 50 best cuisine since 2013.
-They survey different opinions on almost 300 restaurant experts in Asia to pick the best restaurants in the region.
+There is an organization called Asia’s 50 Best Restaurants, and this is an organization operated by a media company in the UK, US, France, and Singapore.
+They have a list of Asia’s 50 best cuisines since 2013.
+They surveyed different opinions from almost 300 restaurant experts in Asia to pick the best restaurants in the region.

-In 2013 to 2016, for four straight years 20 of the restaurants based in Thailand were awarded Asia as 50 Best Restaurants.
-During the same period, only two restaurants in Philippines were on this list of 50 Best Restaurants.
+From 2013 to 2016, for four straight years, 20 of the restaurants based in Thailand were awarded Asia’s 50 Best Restaurants.
+During the same period, only two restaurants in the Philippines were on this list.

-In 2014, 2015 and 2016, there was a restaurant based in Bangkok, Thailand that won this award first prize for three straight years.
-We’re talking about higher rating than Japanese cuisine, Taiwanese, Singaporean, Vietnamese food and Philippines.
+In 2014, 2015, and 2016, there was a restaurant based in Bangkok, Thailand that won first prize for three straight years.
+We’re talking about a higher rating than Japanese cuisine, Taiwanese, Singaporean, Vietnamese food, and Philippine cuisine.

-I know some of you might be saying, some of the Thai restaurants that won the award do not serve 100% Thai cuisines.
-That’s true; the restaurant that won first prize three straight years was an Indian restaurant, serving Indian food and offer fusion of other cuisines.
-It just happened to be base in Bangkok Thailand.
+I know some of you might be saying that some of the Thai restaurants that won the award do not serve 100% Thai cuisine.
+That’s true; the restaurant that won first prize for three straight years was an Indian restaurant, serving Indian food and offering a fusion of other cuisines.
+It just happened to be based in Bangkok, Thailand.

-However, there were 20 Thai based restaurants that received the award in three years.
-I’m sure a handful of them or a dozen or so of them were 100% or a fusion of Thai and other cuisine.
+However, there were 20 Thai-based restaurants that received the award in three years.
+I’m sure a handful of them, or a dozen or so of them, were 100% or a fusion of Thai and other cuisines.

-Also CNN Travel has an article that listed three Thai dishes among the world’s 50 best foods.
-That’s three dishes based in Thailand and on that same list the Philippine has one dish.
+Also, CNN Travel has an article that lists three Thai dishes among the world’s 50 best foods.
+Base on three dishes based in Thailand, and on that same list, the Philippines has one dish.

-This category is hard to prove, I still believe Thailand has more options than the Philippines.
-But I’m going to leave this category as blank for now, I think if your budget is over $2,000 USD per month.
-You can pretty much live anywhere in the world, you won’t have too much problem with accommodation in Thailand or Philippines or anywhere else.
+This category is hard to prove, but I still believe Thailand has more options than the Philippines.
+But I’m going to leave this category blank for now, I think if your budget is over $2,000 USD per month.
+You can pretty much live anywhere in the world.
+You won’t have too many problems with accommodation in Thailand or the Philippines or anywhere else.

 Hospital and Medical Care

-There are two type of hospitals in Thailand, the first are government-run hospitals and then the second type are the international or private hospitals.
+There are two types of hospitals in Thailand: the first are government-run hospitals, and the second type is international or private hospitals.

-The government-run hospitals in Thailand are what you called universal hospital.
-They are for everyone including foreigners, if they choose.
-Government-run hospitals are a lot cheaper than the private or international hospitals.
+The government-run hospitals in Thailand are what you call universal hospitals.
+They are for everyone, including foreigners if they choose.
+Government-run hospitals are a lot cheaper than private or international hospitals.

-You can expect a typical government-run hospital to look like what you think a third-world hospital would look like, although there is an exception to this, not all government-run hospitals are the same.
-Whereas the non-government run hospitals inside Thailand or the private or international hospitals – I think many are up to par with any Western hospitals.
+You can expect a typical government-run hospital to look like what you think a third-world hospital would look like.
+Although there is an exception to this, not all government-run hospitals are the same.
+Unlike the non-government run hospitals inside Thailand or the private or international hospitals, I think many of them are up to par with any Western hospital.

-The facilities for the many of the big private hospitals in Thailand come equipped with the latest and greatest medical technology.
+Many of the big private hospitals in Thailand have facilities that are up to date with the best medical technology.

-I’m not sure how the Philippines hospitals are structure, so I can’t speak about that.
-If you know more about that leave a comment below.
+I’m not sure how the Philippine hospitals are structured, so I can’t speak about that.
+If you know more about that, leave a comment below.

-From my first article, I talked about my experience inside one the hospital in Davao City and it didn’t go well.
-I didn’t like it that much and that was considered the best hospital in the region.
+In my first article, I talked about my experience inside one hospital in Davao City, and it didn’t go well.
+I didn’t like it that much, and it was considered the best hospital in the region.

-Some Filipinos massaged me, calling me names because they didn’t like what I wrote about my experience in that particular hospital in the Philippines.
+Some Filipinos messaged me, calling me names because they didn’t like what I wrote about my experience in that particular hospital in the Philippines.

-To keep the story short, if you go to a hospital and there were no doctors over the weekend.
-There were no doctors in the ER and I’m rather tick off because I couldn’t get a $10 dollar medicine and some people were mad enough to send me nasty massages.
+To keep the story short, if you go to a hospital and there were no doctors over the weekend, there were no doctors in the ER, and I’m rather ticked off because I couldn’t get a $10 dollar medicine—these comments are why some people were mad enough to send me nasty messages.

-What happened if you became sick or someone you know, your family member got sick.
-Perhaps they were dying and they went to the same hospital that same day and there were no doctors in the ER?
-Let say your friend or your relative passed away because of that.
+What would happen if you became sick or someone you know, or a family member got sick?
+Perhaps they were dying, and they went to the same hospital that same day, and there were no doctors in the ER.
+Let’s say your friend or relative passed away because of that.
 How would you feel?

-On the top 100 hospitals in Southeast Asia, Thailand has 44 hospitals on the top 100 hospitals in Southeast Aisa.
-That’s 44% of the top 100 hospitals are based in Thailand in Southeast Asia, versus 4% of the hospitals from the Philippines according to this chart.
+Of the top 100 hospitals in Southeast Asia, Thailand has 44 hospitals in the top 100 hospitals in Southeast Asia.
+44% of the top 100 hospitals are based in Thailand in Southeast Asia, versus 4% of the hospitals in the Philippines, according to this chart.

-Thailand has over 10x the amount of the top 100 hospitals in Southeast Asia than the Philippine according to this research group.
+According to this research group, Thailand has over 10x the number of the top 100 hospitals in Southeast Asia than the Philippines.

-Yes, the Philippines have St. Luke Hospital, which is a very modern, very westernized, it’s world-class and a very expensive hospital in Manila.
+Yes, the Philippines has St. Luke’s Hospital, which is very modern, very westernized, world-class and costly.
 I’m sure there are a few more world-class hospitals inside the Philippines or at least four of them on this list.

-Sure, there is one St. Luke Hospital but in Thailand there are 44 hospitals in the same category.
-If you have a serious injury or you need a life-saving medication.
-You had better pray that you live next to one of the four hospitals in the Philippines or next to St. Luke.
-In Thailand, you have a higher chance of being near one these top-notch, world-class hospitals because there are at least over 10x more in Thailand than the Philippines.
+Sure, there is one St. Luke’s Hospital, but in Thailand, there are 44 hospitals in the same category.
+If you have a serious injury or need life-saving medication, you had better pray that you live next to one of the four hospitals in the Philippines or next to St. Luke.
+In Thailand, you have a higher chance of being near one of these top-notch, world-class hospitals because there are at least 10 times more hospitals in Thailand than in the Philippines.

-The chart above showed only Southeast Asia.
-When comparing with countries in Asia, such as Japan, Singapore, Taiwan and South Korea.
-Thailand still have six hospitals on the top 100 hospitals.
+The chart above shows only Southeast Asia.
+When compared with countries in Asia, such as Japan, Singapore, Taiwan, and South Korea, Thailand still has six hospitals in the top 100 hospitals.

 World-Class Hospitals & Dental Care